nlivaic/OAuth2OpenIdConnect/readme.md

 - `/userinfo` - identity claims for user.
 Accessed with access token.
 Intended to be called only by client app, not the APIs.
 - `/introspect` - introspection endpoint used to exchange reference tokens for access tokens.
 Called by resource server.
 Requires authorization by the API (client_id, client_secret).
 - `/revocation` - revoking identity and access tokens.
+- `.well-known/openid-configuration/jwks` - signing credential data. `kid` should be the same as the thumbprint.

 #### Claims